-The workshop starts on Saturday 4 June 2016 in the afternoon at Milos airport and ends on Saturday 11 June 2016 after breakfast at Milos airport.
+This photo tour starts on Saturday 08 June 2019 in the afternoon at Milos airport and ends on Saturday 15 June 2019 after breakfast at Milos airport.
 We will send you further details in due time.

 The group size for this tour is limited to five people per tutor.
 Due to its small size group, this photo tour is designed with inspiration in mind, allowing plenty of time for individual attention by the tutors, making sure you photograph the island under the best light and the best time of day.